wg-osr/walkerga.github.io/pages/fantasylandgenerator.md

     'puts bounties on ex members',
   ];
    gen_data['cyclopsculture'] = [
-    'live peacefully with their sheep',
+    'live peacefully with their livestock',
     'herald the collapse of civilization',
     'hate the gods',
     'joined the Great Horde',